tfgg/yournextmep/_candidates/eu2014/engdem/david-wildgoose.md

 person: david-wildgoose
 region: yorkshire-and-the-humber
 party: engdem
-title: Yorkshire and the Humber - English Democrats - David Wildgoose
+title: David Wildgoose is running for MEP in Yorkshire and the Humber for the English Democrats
 incumbent: false
 ---